-There are over 30,000 Irish people living in Ireland with the surname Ryan and many more documented worldwide.
+There are over 30,000 Irish people living in Ireland with the surname Ryan.
+This number rises dramatically when you take in the worldwide numbers of the Irish diaspora.
 The origins of this particular name are not 100% clear but it has been said that it may have been derived from the Gaelic word “Rí” meaning King.
-There are numerous Ryan clans documented in history and originating in parts of Leinster including Wexford and Carlow, with majority of Ryan families tracking their heritage to the Munster clans in Tipperary and Limerick.
+There are numerous Ryan clans documented in history.
+Many of these originate in parts of Leinster including Wexford and Carlow.
+The majority of Ryan families track their heritage to the Munster clans in Tipperary and Limerick.

-The O’Sullivans are said to be a continuation of the Eoghanacht Chaisil sept who descended from the King of Cashel or Munster from 601-618AD and are therefore deemed to be of royal extraction.
-They later became known as high princes under the powerful Kingdom of Desmond who succeeded the O’Sullivans in Cashel/Munster.
+Next on the list is my very own name and it seems I descend from royalty!
+The O’Sullivans are said to be a continuation of the Eoghanacht Chaisil sept.
+They descended from the King of Cashel or Munster from 601-618AD.
+The O’Sullivans later became known as high princes under the powerful Kingdom of Desmond who succeeded the O’Sullivans in Cashel/Munster.
 The O’Sullivans family motto is “An Lámh Fhoisteanach Abú” which translates as “The Steady Hand to Victory”.

 Walsh is a name brought to Ireland by the British during the Norman invasion of Ireland and translates to “Briton” or “Welshman” or even “Foreigner”.
-It is in the top 250 most popular surnames in American and the 4th most common in Ireland.
+The name appears in the top 250 most popular surnames in America.
+It is the 4th most common name in Ireland.

 The O’Connor surname has been very well documented throughout history and comes from the name O’Conchobar meaning “Descendant of Conor”.
 The family motto reads “O Dhia gach an chabhair” which translates to “Every help from God”.

-The is a very old Irish name and means “Son of Carthach” who’s name meant “loving”.
+“loving”.
 There are several variants of the name and almost 60% of McCarthy’s living in Ireland at the moment live in Co.Cork where the family held a lot of power during the middle ages.
-Carthach was a bitter rival to the famous Brian Boru, about whom there are many stories.
+Carthach was a bitter rival to the infamous Brian Boru.